Revalidation Frequently Asked Questions

-For example, if your OCQ(V) - PX expires on the 31st March 2023 and you complete your revalidation at any time between the 1st October 2022 and the 31st March 2023, your next revalidation for this OCQ(V) will be reset to the 31st March 2027.
+For example, if your OCQ(V) - PX revalidation date is on the 31st March 2023 and you complete your revalidation at any time between the 1st October 2022 and the 31st March 2023, your next revalidation for this OCQ(V) will be reset to the 31st March 2027.
 However, if you complete the revalidation on the 30th September 2022, your next revalidation date will be set for the 30th September 2026.

 Yes.
 Revalidation reminders will continue until you have completed the final declarations.

 Not necessarily.
 The training will all be online and can be accessed and studied at any time from anywhere; all you need is a computer with internet access.